-Works from current and retired UWF faculty, University-sponsored research symposiums and conferences, course-based publications, and faculty-sponsored student research projects are all eligible for publication in the UWF IR.
+Works from current and retired UWF faculty and staff, University-sponsored research symposiums and conferences, course-based publications, and faculty-sponsored student research projects, and a host of other works are all eligible for submission to the Argo Scholar Commons.

-We can host a variety of content types in the Institutional Repository, including
+We can host a variety of content types in the Argo Scholar Commons, including

-We are happy to create your profile and deposit materials for you.
+We are happy to assist as you create your profile and deposit materials.

 Please complete the authorization form: Argo Scholar Commons Authorization Form.
 Please note this form is for use by faculty and staff only.

 The Argo Scholar Commons can accommodate materials in print, audio, and audio-visual formats.
 Digital-born files are the quickest to upload.
-But we will convert files to the formats required by our platform as needed, and scan print materials for you also.
+But we will convert files to the formats required by our platform as needed, and scan print materials when appropriate.
 If you have questions about specific file types, please note them on the authorization form.